 Today we know that influenza is caused by a virus, but in 1918 scientists believed they were chasing a bacteria.
 Experts debated whether Pfeiffer’s bacillus was the elusive culprit, with each camp championing a different category of vaccine—pure vaccines comprised only of Pfeiffer bacilli, or mixed vaccines with Pfeiffer’s and other bacteria, ideally cultured directly from patients’ sputum and adjusted to match local conditions.
 The pure vaccines placed a bet on the probable culprit.
 The mixed vaccines—which Homestead’s steelworkers got—chased a grab bag of possibilities, including the sources of the secondary infections that accompanied fatal cases of influenza.

 From hypothesis to injection, all of this played out on a time scale of just weeks in sites around the country.
 To obtain the necessary volume of serum in this time frame, Carnegie Steel had to rely on commercial vaccines manufactured before the pandemic.
-(In Homestead, to overcome the shortage of nurses to administer the vaccine, the mill commandeered the town’s teachers, who were out of work during the school closures.)
+(And to overcome the shortage of nurses available to administer the vaccine, the Homestead Works commandeered the town’s teachers, who were out of work during the school closures.)

 The average person in 1918 could not have known any of this science.
 The Allegheny County Medical Society published a bulletin flatly stating, “At present there is no vaccine, serum or inoculation which will secure anyone against influenza.”
 This pronouncement received no coverage in the press.
 The Pennsylvania Department of Health noted that commercial vaccines were “utterly valueless.”
-This statement was buried in the papers, and no one connected the dots that this was exactly what Carnegie was doing.
+This statement was buried in the papers, and no one connected the dots that such vaccines were exactly what Carnegie was administering.
 In fact, when military and industrial leaders touted the effectiveness of Carnegie’s inoculation program at a war production meeting, their reassurances made the front page of the papers, unquestioned.

 If contemporary medicine didn’t actually support inoculation, why did so many industrial and military facilities persist?